learning-zone/javascript-basics/README.md

 * Code can be split into smaller files of self-contained functionality.
 * The same modules can be shared across any number of applications.
 * Ideally, modules need never be examined by another developer, because they’ve has been proven to work.
-* Code referencing a module understands it’s a dependency.
+* Code referencing a module understands it\'s a dependency.
 If the module file is changed or moved, the problem is immediately obvious.
 * Module code (usually) helps eradicate naming conflicts.
 Function `x()` in module1 cannot clash with function x() in module2.
 Options such as namespacing are employed so calls become `module1.x()` and `module2.x()`.

 **Exporting:**